executors/executors/explanatory.md

 create execution, and the second parameter is a callable object encapsulating the task of the created execution.
 The executor is received by `const` reference because executors act as shallow-`const` "views" of execution contexts.
 Creating execution does not mutate the view.
-Single-agent execution functions receive the callable as a forwarding reference.
+Single-agent customization points receive the callable as a forwarding reference.
 Single-agent, two-way customization points return the result of the callable object either directly, or through a future as shown above.
 One-way customization points always return `void`.

 For `then_execute`, the third parameter is a future which is the predecessor dependency for the execution: